FlaminSarge/xcloud-keyboard-mouse/README.md

 ### ✅ Configurable sensitivity

 - Control how sensitive you want mouse movement to be on a per-profile basis
-- (Note you may also need to tweak the control sensitivity in the game options as well for optimial use)
+- (Note you may also need to tweak the control sensitivity in the game options as well for optimal use)

 ## How it works